 - 1. All contractors and site employees will be advised of the Phytophthora cinnamomi management measures. - 2.
-Signs indicating that the pit site is dieback free and that vehicles are to be 'Clean on Entry' will be installed on the pit access track adjacent to the intersection of Swamp Road. - 3.
-3. Operations and gravel cartage from the pit will be conducted under dry soil conditions.
+Signs indicating that the pit site is dieback free and that all vehicles are to be 'Clean on Entry' will be installed on the pit access track adjacent to the intersection of Devils Creek Road. - 3.
+Operations and gravel cartage from the pit will be conducted under dry soil conditions.
 Dry soil conditions are defined as when soil does not clod, adhere or accumulate on plant or vehicles.
 Should rainfall create wet soil conditions during pit operations split phase operations will be introduced.
-If there is any rainfall event of more than 7.5mm works will be suspended.
+Where a rainfall event exceeds more than 7.5 mm, works will be suspended.
 When transitioning from split phase operations to dry phase operations, the site Environmental Officer shall certify that conditions have returned to allow dry phase operations and all plant that was used during split phase operations shall be cleaned and recorded as cleaned by the Site Environmental Officer.
-Split phase loading areas shall be barriered off to prevent access during dry phase operations. - 4.
-The gravel crushing plant and associated machinery will be cleaned free of all soil and plant material prior to arrival and departing the site.
+Split phase loading areas shall be barriered to prevent access during dry phase operations. - 4.
+The gravel crushing plant and associated machinery will be cleaned free of all soil and plant material prior to arrival and prior to departing the site.
 Clean down will comprise of:

 (a) The use of a brush and / or compressed air to remove clods of soil and /or soil water slurry.
-A metal bar or spade will be used to remove compacted soil where necessary;
+A metal bar or spade will be used to remove compacted soil where necessary; alternatively,